Counterfield

 between us,

-that passes as shared air,
+that passes as shared air—

 if only for a moment.

-We breath, we move, we feel.
+We breathe, we move, we feel.

 Still from film practice - Poetics of Filmic Breath in the Irish Catholic Maternal